05 March 2019

 - query – a method which returns the data.

-It means that all the queries should return the same result as long as you didn’t change the object’s state with a command.
+It means that all the queries like these should return the same result as long as you didn’t change the object’s state with a command.

 CQRS is a style of application’s architecture which separates the “read” operations and the “write” operations on the bounded context level.
 It means that you create 2 data models – one for writing and the other for reading.
 It’s presented on the scheme below.

 As you can see, implementation of a logic responsible for writing is independent of an implementation of a logic responsible for reading.
 In practice, it enables a better fit of the read/write models to the requirements.
-A read model may be flattened and may serve aggregated data.
-At the same time – it doesn’t have to calculate these in real time.
-In the case of a common model of read/write, this kind of data is redundant and it only introduces unnecessary “chaos”, complicating a writing model.
+A read side may be flattened and may serve aggregated data.
+At the same time – it doesn’t have to calculate these in real-time.
+In the case of a common model of read/write, this kind of data is redundant and it only introduces unnecessary “chaos”, complicating a writing model in current state.

 What is Event Sourcing and Event Store?